 The products liability lawsuits against Monsanto allege that:

 - Glyphosate is a carcinogen.

 - Monsanto knew that their product could cause cancer.

 - Monsanto failed to warn consumers about the potential risks of using Roundup.

 - Monsanto intentionally misled consumers and government agencies about the dangers of glyphosate.

 Some of the cases pending against Monsanto are class action lawsuits, in which groups of workers who have had a similar experience have come together to pursue legal action.
 Class action lawsuits are an effective way for individuals who may not have the resources to take on a major corporation on their own to get justice for their suffering.

-In a class action suit, one plaintiff is selected to argue their case on behalf of the larger group; in order to be eligible to join a class, an individual’s circumstances must have similar characteristics to that of the lead plaintiff.
-Lawsuits involving Monsanto include plaintiffs who developed lymphatic cancer after using the product for years, not knowing they were putting themselves at risk.
+In a class action suit, one plaintiff is selected to argue their case on behalf of the larger group.
+To be eligible to join a class action suit, an individual’s circumstances must have similar characteristics to that of the lead plaintiff.
+Lawsuits involving Monsanto include plaintiffs who developed lymphatic cancer after using the product for years, unaware that they were putting themselves at risk.

-Philadelphia Products Liability Lawyers at McCann Dillon Jaffe & Lamb, LLC Provide Comprehensive Representation in Roundup Lawsuits
+Philadelphia Products Liability Lawyers at McCann Dillon Jaffe & Lamb, LLC Provide Comprehensive Representation in Weed Killer Lawsuits